Jared Montz

-Jared Montz (born December 26, 1982) is a retired American soccer player.
+Jared Montz (born December 26, 1982) is an American former professional soccer player who played as a defender.

-Professional career
+Career

 Montz played college soccer at Lynn University for four years, where he finished with 5 goals and 16 assists in 67 matches.
 He helped lead the Lynn Fighting Knights to the 2003 NCAA Division II Men's Soccer Championship.

 He signed with the Chicago Fire on April 15, 2005.
 In 2006, he made his debut appearance and earned an assist, but was later waived during the off-season due to injury.
 He subsequently signed for the Vancouver Whitecaps in the USL First Division.
 After making just one appearance for the Whitecaps, he transferred to the Puerto Rico Islanders in June 2007.

 Montz ended his career early because of a recurring injury and announced his retirement from professional soccer on March 20, 2009.